 What Stops Companies from Deploying MFA?

-The threat of compromised credentials is well known amongst most organizations, and despite the drive from cyber insurance, some organizations are still reluctant to adopt MFA.
+The threat of compromised credentials is well known.
+Yet, despite the push from cyber insurers, some organizations are still reluctant to adopt MFA.
 We believe this reluctance is driven by the 4 myths of MFA.

 - MFA is not just for large enterprises.
 The data to protect is as sensitive and the disruption as serious in any company, regardless of size.

 - MFA is not just for privileged users.
-Most “non-privileged” employees actually have access to data that can be harmful to the company; not forgetting that cybercriminals usually don’t start with a privileged account but take advantage of any account to then move laterally within the network.
+Most “non-privileged” employees also have access to sensitive; not forgetting that cybercriminals usually don’t start with a privileged account, but take advantage of any account to then move laterally within the network.

-- MFA is not perfect, but it’s a huge step towards it!
-No security is perfect and as the FBI affirms, MFA is effective and one of the simplest steps an organization can take to improve security.
+- MFA is not perfect, but it’s a huge step forward.
+No security measure is perfect.
+But, as the FBI affirms, MFA is effective and one of the simplest steps an organization can take to improve security.

 - MFA doesn’t have to disrupt users’ productivity.
 Administrators can avoid prompting users for MFA each time they log in.
 MFA should be customized according to each company’s needs.

-Using MFA should be a key security measure for any company, regardless of size – especially as a remote workforce becomes the new norm, and can be one of the easiest ways to keep accounts secure.
+Applying MFA is a key security measure for any company, regardless of size – especially as a remote workforce becomes the new norm.
+Whether you need MFA for insurance requirements or not, it can be one of the easiest ways to keep your accounts secure.

-UserLock makes it easy to enable MFA for Windows logon, RDP, RD Gateway, VPN, IIS, and Cloud Applications.
-Verify the identity of all Active Directory accounts and secure their access to the network and cloud services.
+UserLock makes it easy to enable MFA for Windows logon, RDP, RD Gateway, VPN, IIS, SSO and cloud applications.
+Verify the identity of all Active Directory accounts and secure their access to the network and cloud resources.